kornha/parliament/README.md

 We incrementally update a Bias based on `Claims`, `Opinions` and `Phrases`.

 Hence for a given claim we can now say how confident we are it is true, and how biased are the people who are making it.
 Likewise for the entities we can record our confidence in their reporting, and how biased they tend to be.
 Determining mathematical truth from here is trivial.
+But how do we know what news to show people?
+To answer this question, we must consider `Newsworthiness`.

+## Newsworthiness
+There is almost an unlimited amount of news, and choosing _what_ news to publish is a core part of any platform.
+For instance, a heavily biased platform may choose to publish news that corroborates their narrative more than news that supports a different narrative.
+On the other hand, social media feeds show different news to different people, as what is important and interesting to one person may be different than to another.
+To answer this question, we introduce a concept called `Newsworthiness`.

 # Contact
 Parliament is open source.
 TheParliament.app (to be released shortly) is a commercial hosted and deployed implemenation of Parliament.
 For investment information and other queries, please email <a href="mailto:contact@theparliament.app">contact@theparliament.app</a>.